iamparmjeetmishra/TS/readme.md

 ### 21 Getters & setters
  Getter & setter are used to access and modify class properties.
 It allows you to define a property in a class that looks like a simple variable from the outside but internally has additional logic for getting and setting the value.

+ ### 22 Interface
+Interface is a way to define a contact for the shape of an object.
+It specifies the properties and their types that an object must have.
+Interfaces are a powerful tool for enforcing a certain structure in your code.

+While Interfaces are commonly used to define the structure of objects, they are not limited to just objects.
+Interfaces in TS can also be used to describe the shape of functions and classes.